An Interview with Dr. Eric Hite, Founder

 8. What’s Being Overlooked

 The emotional trauma of generational poverty is being overlooked.
 We teach money skills without addressing money wounds.
 We give students calculators without giving them dreams.
 I bring both.
 I’ve seen firsthand how learning to invest changes how students walk, talk, dream, and engage in school.
 It builds pride.
 Dignity.
-Vision.
+Vision

 9. The Status Quo I Challenge

 Most schools and even nonprofits believe kids need to "get the basics first" before they can be trusted with investment strategies.
 I disagree.
 I believe students rise to the level of expectation.
-When I introduce investing in middle school, students become more disciplined in math, more thoughtful in writing, more curious in history, and more engaged overall.
+When I introduce investing in schools, students become more disciplined in math, more thoughtful in writing, more curious in history, and more engaged overall.
 Investment education is a lever for academic and behavioral transformation.

 10. The Myths I Refute